-You will notice in the previous pages that water pollution is very harmful to humans, animals and water life.
-The effects can be catastrophic, depending on the kind of chemicals, concentrations of the pollutants and where there are polluted.
+The effects of water pollution can be catastrophic, depending on the kind of chemicals, concentrations of the pollutants, and where there are polluted.
 Below, we shall see a summary of the effects of water pollution.
-(Make sure you see the factsheet page for some very unfortunate incidents of water pollution in recent time)

 The effects of water pollution are varied and depend on what chemicals are dumped and in which locations.

 Many water bodies near urban areas (cities and towns) are highly polluted.
-This is the result of both garbage dumped by individuals and dangerous chemicals legally or illegally dumped by manufacturing industries, health centers, schools and market places.
+It is usually the result of both garbage dumped by individuals and dangerous chemicals legally or illegally dumped by manufacturing industries, health centers, schools, and market places.

 Death of aquatic (water) animals

-The main problem caused by water pollution is that it kills life that depends on these water bodies.
-Dead fish, crabs, birds and sea gulls, dolphins, and many other animals often wind up on beaches, killed by pollutants in their habitat (living environment).
+The main problem caused by water pollution is that it kills organisms that depend on these water bodies.
+Dead fish, crabs, birds and seagulls, dolphins, and many other animals often wind up on beaches, killed by pollutants in their habitat (living environment).